Liberal Arts

 Niamh Varian Barry, MA

-This course provides students with a thorough overview of traditional Irish music, song and dance from their earliest references right up to today’s influence on the world music stage.
+This course provides students with a thorough overview of traditional Irish music, song, and dance from their earliest references right up to today’s influence on the world music stage.
 Aural, as well as some basic traditional musicianship skills, will be developed over the course.
 Students will experience firsthand the Irish music scene locally.

 Attendance at sessions and “céilís” will enable them to savor Traditional music in its natural social setting.
-The course will study the history and development of the tradition, while also ensuring the students gain a deeper understanding of this tradition by learning some practical skills.
+The course will study the history and development of the tradition, while also ensuring that the students gain a deeper understanding of this tradition by learning some practical skills.

 3 Credits